 The highly accurate CyberGage360 combines the speed of 3D non-contact projection scanning with the ease of use and automation associated with the use of a common microwave oven.

 One button controls the scanning and output of a complete inspection report.
-Anyone can use it with little training, which allows this technology to be located anywhere – office, factory floor, warehouse for incoming parts acceptance testing, or R&D for quick check of prototypes or 3D printed parts.
+Anyone can use it with little training, which allows this technology to be located anywhere – office, factory floor, warehouse for incoming parts acceptance testing, or R&D for a quick check of prototypes or 3D printed parts.

 No other 3D metrology systems, or even 2D measuring systems, are at this level of ease of use.
 Plus, the system incorporates CyberOptics’ proprietary Multi-Reflection Suppression (MRS) technology for highly accurate scan data.